-This Base Prospectus has been prepared on the basis that all offers of Notes in any Member State of the European Economic Area will be made pursuant to an exemption under the Prospectus Directive, from the requirement to publish a prospectus for offers of Notes.
-Accordingly, any person making or intending to make any offer of the Notes in that Member State may only do so in circumstances in which no obligation arises for the Issuer or any of the Dealers to publish a prospectus pursuant to Article 3 of the Prospectus Directive, in each case, in relation to such offer.
+This Base Prospectus has been prepared on the basis that all offers of Notes in any Member State of the European Economic Area which has implemented the Prospectus Directive (each, a "Relevant Member State") will be made pursuant to an exemption under the Prospectus Directive, from the requirement to publish a prospectus for offers of Notes.
+Accordingly, any person making or intending to make any offer of the Notes in any Relevant Member State may only do so in circumstances in which no obligation arises for the Issuer or any of the Dealers to publish a prospectus pursuant to article 3 of the Prospectus Directive.
 Neither the Issuer nor the Dealers have authorized, nor do they authorize, the making of any offer of the Notes in circumstances in which an obligation arises for the Issuer or the Dealers to publish a prospectus for such offer.
-Neither the Issuer nor the Dealers have authorized, nor do they authorize, the making of any offer of Notes through any financial intermediary, other than offers made by the Dealers, which constitute the final placement of the Notes contemplated in this Base Prospectus.
-The expression an "offer of Notes to the public" in relation to the Notes of any tranche in any Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the Notes to be offered so as to enable an investor to decide to purchase or subscribe for such Notes, as the same may be varied in that Member State by any measure implementing the Prospectus Directive in that Member State, and the expression "Prospectus Directive" means Directive 2003/71/EC (as amended or superseded).
+The expression "Prospectus Directive" means Directive 2003/71/EC (and amendments thereto, including the 2010 PD Amending Directive, to the extent implemented in the Relevant Member State), and includes any relevant implementing measure in the Relevant Member State, and the expression "2010 PD Amending Directive" means Directive 2010/73/EU.